Behind closed doors (sport): North America

-"Behind closed doors" or "crowdless" matches in the major North American sports leagues have historically been exceedingly rare.
-Most professional sports in the United States have been "gate-driven leagues": they relied upon ticket sales and other game-day expenditures such as parking and concessions for the majority of their income, and going crowdless would deprive the leagues of that revenue, while still leaving the leagues responsible for the salaries of the participants.
-Broadcasting revenues have only in the 21st century risen to become a revenue source substantial enough to offset the loss of ticket sales, and even then it has only been such for the highest level major leagues.
-Amateur leagues also have the ability to operate crowdless, given their much lower expenses; at the recreational level, most games do not draw paying fans.
-In between exist professional leagues without sufficient broadcast revenue to economically operate without gate receipts.

 The most prevalent example of North American teams playing without fans in attendance was as a consequence of public health measures related to the COVID-19 pandemic.
 Ultimately, these were determined by local health authorities which had the power to limit public gatherings.
 While the terms and duration of these measures varied by jurisdiction, as a general rule Canadian provincial measures were far more strict and kept in place considerably longer compared to those in U.S. states.
-Canadian authorities were also much less willing to grant exemptions for professional sports teams, with the exemptions granted being very limited in scope, in some cases, public health authorities threatened not to grant sufficient dispensation to allow the a sufficient gathering to permit a game to be played at all.
+Canadian authorities were also much less willing to grant exemptions for professional sports teams, with the exemptions granted being very limited in scope, in some cases, public health authorities threatened not to grant sufficient dispensation to allow a sufficient gathering to permit a game to be played at all.
+Notably, the Canadian Football League, which is more dependent on gate receipts compared to the "big four" major professional sports leagues, refused to play under these restrictions and instead canceled its 2020 season.

 A related issue affecting the leagues was travel restrictions, imposed at the federal, provincial and state levels, barring non-essential border crossings and/or mandating strict quarantine for border crossers, which would have restricted the availability of players if they frequently crossed the international border.
 The NHL, as the primarily U.S. based league with the most teams in Canada, responded to all of this by finishing the 2019-20 NHL season behind closed doors in restricted access "bubbles" in Canada and creating temporary divisions including the all-Canadian North Division for the 2020-21 NHL season.